JOIN THE CREW / GOODTIMES / PENPALS / (what the heck next?)

 - If your

-CC: list is regularly longer than the actual
+list is regularly longer than the actual

 content of your message, you're probably going to Hell.

-- If you're using Outlook, IE, or Netscape to write email, turn off
+- If you're using Outlook, Thunderbird, Seamonkey or some other HTML

-view it with a web browser, since you're probably forwarding us a
+attachment and then view it with a web browser, since you're

-copy of the Neiman Marcus Cookie Recipe anyway.
+probably forwarding us a copy of the Neiman Marcus Cookie Recipe

 - If you still absolutely MUST forward that 10th-generation message

-from a friend, at least have the decency to trim the eight miles of
+from a friend, at least have the decency to trim the eight miles

-headers showing everyone else who's received it over the last 6
+of headers showing everyone else who's received it over the last 6

 months.
-It sure wouldn't hurt to get rid of all the @#$% that begins
+It sure wouldn't hurt to get rid of all the @#$% that

-probably already been seen.
+it's probably already been seen.

 - Craig Shergold in England is not dying of cancer or anything else at